 Hanging high above Colorado’s wild Arkansas River, the Royal Gorge Bridge is America’s highest suspension bridge and a legendary feat of engineering renowned the world over.
 Built in 1929 for $350,000, the cost today would easily exceed $20 million.
 It was a world wonder then and still is today.
-For those who venture across it, whether walking or driving, the experience is priceless.
+For those who venture across it, the experience is priceless.

 The project was financed by Lon P. Piper, president of the Royal Gorge Bridge and Amusement Company with George E. Cole as the Chief Engineer.
 O.F.
 Copes was the north side construction superintendent, Fred Rice was the south side construction superintendent, and O.K.
 Peck served as consulting engineer throughout the construction project.

 Length: 1,260 feet (387 meters)

 Width: 18 feet (5 meters)

 Deck Height: 956 feet above the Arkansas River

 2,100 strands of No. 9 galvanized wire in the cables

 Weight of cables: 300 tons

 1,000 tons of steel on the floor of the Bridge